Powhatan State Park: Boating and fishing

 The park has about 2.5 miles of James River waterfront accessible by a canoe slide launch.
 Fishing access to the river bank is limited because of high bluffs, but easier access is being worked on.
 Fishing licenses are required and are available from the Virginia Department of Game and Inland Fisheries.

-Visitors launching a canoe or kayak from the park may enjoy a 5-mile float down river to the Maidens boat launch.
+Visitors launching a canoe or kayak from the park may enjoy a five-mile float down river to the Maidens boat launch.

 Camping

 The park has a canoe-in campground which is accessible via the James River.
 This campground provides six primitive (no electricity or water) camping sites.
 There are restroom facilities but no bathhouses.

-The park boasts a new full service campground, opened on November 1, 2016.
+The park boasts a new full service campground, which opened on November 1, 2016.
 Electric and water sites, including one accessible site and several pull through, are available by reservation.
 Specific site selection is possible for some of the sites.
 The new campground includes a bathhouse.
 A dump station has been built near the campground for those with campers and RVs.